Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 Product manufacturers will need to review product marking, labelling, and packaging to ensure compliance with end-market regulations both UK and EU.

-I was also talking to an Architect and he is a member of RIAI.
-He will now need to register as an Architect in the UK to provide services there – this is automatic as he is a member of RIAI.
-(The UK government and European Commission have stated that professional qualifications registered with the relevant competent authority before the end of the transition period will continue to be recognised in line with local rules).
+• I was also talking to an Architect and he is a member of RIAI.
+He will now need to register as an Architect in the UK to provide services there - this is automatic as he is a member of RIAI.

 The Food Safety Authority of Ireland Brexit website explains that Irish businesses that wish to sell any food product in the UK will need to adhere to the rules and requirements for exporting outside the Single Market, as well as to UK import requirements.